 We must therefore follow the directions of the Guru for:

-Mati koyee bharam bhulay sansaar; gur bin koay na utrasi paar
+Mati koyee bharam bhulay sansaar; gur bin koay na utrasi paar.

 Lest any one should be lost in delusion; no one gets across the world ocean without following the Guru – p 864)